 However, if you do want to join the Facebook group but don’t have a Facebook account (yet), you can also consider creating a Facebook account just for this course alone.

 Do you work with reference photos in this course?

 Yes, we will be working with reference photos in this course.
 They will be available for download from the course website.

 Can I get a refund after purchasing this course?

 Due to the downloadable nature of this course, no refunds are given after purchasing this course.

-Click here to read the practical information before purchasing the workshop.
+Click here to read the practical information before purchasing this course

 Access to the course

 Once you have purchased your course, you return to a confirmation page with an overview of your registered courses.
 When you click on a course you should be already logged-in to the course site and have immediate access to the classroom.